benlazarine/ds-docker-irods-rs/README.md

 The container logic consists of two image layers.
 The base image holds all of the logic common to all Data Store resource servers.
 The top level image holds all of the logic that is specific to the resource server inside the container.
 This repository provides the source for the base image.
-At some point it will be hosted on Docker Hub in the `cyverse` repository.
+The images are hosted on dockerhub at `cyverse/ds-irods-rs-onbuild`.

 The base image requires several Docker configuration values that need to be defined at either the build time of a derivative image or the run time of a